Merck Manual

 • National Institute of Child Health and Human Development (NICHD) criteria

-• Characteristic x-ray findings
+• Characteristic findings on chest imaging

 Chest x-ray initially shows diffuse haziness due to accumulation of exudative fluid; appearance then becomes multicystic or spongelike, with alternating areas of emphysema, pulmonary scarring, and atelectasis.
 Alveolar epithelium may slough, and macrophages, neutrophils, and inflammatory mediators may be found in the tracheal aspirate.